 Close with a Call to Action

 Always relate your blog back to the objective that you set at the outset.
 This is the only part of the article that you get to do anything resembling a sales pitch.
-For example, in my blog entitled “75 Business Awards Events Your NI Business Could Enter”, the only time I promote anything to do with my business is at the end, where I offer support to anyone needing help with writing an award entry.
+For example, in my blog entitled ‘How to Write a Winning NI Business Award Entry (and Why you Should do it)’, the only time I promote anything to do with my business is at the end, where I offer support to anyone needing help with writing an award entry and signpost the reader to a relevant section of my website.

 The Finishing Touches